prokoudine/ardour-tutorial/content/mixing-sessions/using-sends/index.en.md

 {{< figure alt="sendfader" src="en/Ardour4_Send_Fader.png" >}}

 The _Drums_ bus is now receiving the sum of all tracks, and applying the effect to it.
 A single plugin applied to the bus controls the effect for the mix of all drum sounds routed there.
-This way, you have independent control over the "dry" sound of the original tracks, and the "wet" sound of coming out of the Bus.
+This way, you have independent control over the "dry" sound of the original tracks, and the "wet" sound of coming out of the bus.

 Because sends are very useful for this kind of work with effect plugins, they are also commonly called "Effect Sends".